GaudiumDevelopment/PunishAPI/README.md

 In this example, moderator C may be as agitated as possible on A, the punishment will be chosen by your settings/script, not by the mood of C.
 Errors are not possible as PunishAPi will follow your settings/script to the letter.
 C may be as bad as a mod can get, if C fills in the form in honesty, everyone is fine.
 This way of punishing someone is fair for both the criminal and the victim.

+## Terminology
+**Offense**: An action that has happened and is not allowed and thus will be punished.

+**Punishment**: A consequence to the offense that you committed.
+An offense can have multiple punishments.

+**History Record**: a record to store the offenses that have happened on a certain time.